Home Our Process About Knowledge Hub

 Major budget reallocation decision 99%

-The most common mistake: Peeking at results mid-test and stopping when the number looks favorable.
+The most common mistake: Peeking at results mid-test and stopping when the number looks favourable.
 This inflates your false positive rate dramatically.
-Decide your test duration before you start, and don't call the test early.
+Decide your test duration before you start, and don’t call the test early.

 A null result is still valuable.
 If your test doesn’t reach statistical significance, it doesn’t mean the campaign did nothing — it means you couldn’t prove it worked with the required confidence.
 This is useful information: either the effect is smaller than expected, or you need a larger sample size.